How Does Summer Affect Your Skin?

 How to Take Care of Your Skin in the Summer Season

-This is what you can do to take care of your skin this summer:
+This is what you can do to take care of your skin with these summer skin care tips:

 1. Include Antioxidants in Your Facial Skin Care Routine

 Invest in a good serum during the summer.
 Not only does an antioxidant serum hydrate your skin, but it can also protect your skin from environmental damage.
 It helps to boost collagen production, and will scavenge harmful free radicals to prevent skin damage.
 Remember that you can include antioxidants in your skin care regimen by adding them to your diet as well.
 Stock up on citrus fruits, green and leafy vegetables, green tea, nuts, and whole grains to have younger looking skin.

 Remember that summer is the time when your skin requires moisture as well as hydration.
 Invest in a good hydrating mask which you use a couple of times a week.
 Wash your face first and apply the mask as directed at night to repair, rehydrate, and soothe your skin.
 A mask can treat specific skin conditions like dryness, acne, oil, etc. Pick the appropriate mask and spend those 10 extra minutes on wiping away the stress, fatigue, and blemishes from your skin.

 3. Exfoliate Regularly for Smoother Skin

 Exfoliation is the key to brighter and smoother skin.
 It removed dulling skin debris and piled up dead cells.
 This debris prevents the skin from breathing and can congest the skin.
 Exfoliate with a natural scrub.
 Make sure to be gentle while exfoliating your skin.
 Do not over-exfoliate because your skin will get bruised and you may end up getting rashes.
 People with sensitive skin should opt for mild exfoliators that are tender on the skin.